Skip to content

 Citrine Colors

-• AMETHYST: Deep purple quartz.
+• AMETHYST: Deep purple quartz

-• ROSE QUARTZ: Delicate pink hues.
+• ROSE QUARTZ: Soft pink tones

-• MILKY QUARTZ: White and translucent.
+• MILKY QUARTZ: White and translucent

-• CITRINE: Radiant golden or yellow hues.
+• CITRINE: Radiant yellow and golden hues

-• PRASIOLITE: Rare green quartz.
+• PRASIOLITE: Rare green quartz

-More facts about Ametrine
+More Facts About Ametrine

-Ametrine, a truly extraordinary gemstone, combines the captivating beauty of both Citrine and Amethyst in a stunning and harmonious fusion.
-This rare gem is a natural occurrence of quartz, showcasing zones of vibrant golden-yellow Citrine and regal purple Amethyst.
-The name "ametrine" itself is a blend of "amethyst" and "citrine," a fitting tribute to its dual nature.
 This unique gem is sourced primarily from the Anahi mine in Bolivia, where it's found in limited quantities, making it a true rarity in the world of gemstones.
 The striking contrast between the warm, sunny hues of Citrine and the deep, regal purples of Amethyst creates a gem of unparalleled beauty and intrigue, appealing to collectors and jewelry enthusiasts alike.
-Beyond its aesthetic charm, ametrine is also believed by some to possess the combined energetic properties of both Amethyst and Citrine, making it a sought-after gem for those who value the metaphysical aspects of gemstones.

 Famous Topaz and Citrine Specimens